-Bruce McKinney of Rare Book Hub, San Francisco, recently brought a newly discovered 1691 manuscript by philosopher John Locke to Magnolia Editions paper studio.
+In early 2018, Bruce McKinney of Rare Book Hub, San Francisco brought a 1691 manuscript by philosopher John Locke to the Magnolia Editions paper studio.
 This rare and hitherto unknown find demonstrates the characteristics we anticipate when looking at a book made from quarto signatures: that is, a full sheet folded two times so that the back marks fall across the top edge of each leaf (Figure 5, p.
 42).
 The dimensions of this codex are very close to what we at Magnolia Editions have been making using 18 x 24-inch paper moulds.
-The leaves of this manuscript are thin, with a patina demonstrating its age, yet at the same time fresh and crisp with a look-through of fine laid lines showing a Pierre Cartelier watermark.
+The leaves of the manuscript are thin, with a patina demonstrating its age, yet at the same time fresh and crisp with a look-through of fine laid lines showing a Pierre Cartelier watermark.